Early Deadline: March 1st, 2017 – $50/entry

 CAN I SUBMIT TO OTHER CONTESTS OR COMPANIES AFTER ENTERING?

-There are no restrictions on submitting to other writing competitions or circulating your script while entered in the contest.
+There are no restrictions on submitting to other writing competitions or sending your script elsewhere while entered in the contest.

 DO I NEED TO COPYRIGHT MY SCRIPT?